Exercise 2: Creating a Flood Situation Map of Larkana, Pakistan#

 Put the administrative boundaries layer at the bottom,

-put the roads and flood extent layers in the middle
+put the roads and flood extent layers in the middle,

-and put the point layers (healthsites and blocked roads)
+and put the point layers (healthsites and blocked roads) to the top.

 Each layer has itâs own symbology panel where you can adjust the symbology, colours and labels for the features in that layer.
 Do you need to change some colours?
 Are the layers ordered in a way that the information is visible?
 Think about which data we need and what data we can leave out.